 - Mechanical Lifeforms: Shanhara, and by extension all of the Manowar armors, is a strange combination of an alien plant and a borderline-sentient machine.

-- Out Of Context Villain: At first, Aric's greatest enemies are the Romans.
+- Outside-Context Villain: At first, Aric's greatest enemies are the Romans.
 Then he and his squad come across the Vine.
 Later followed by the Torment.

 - Powered Armor: The Manowar armors in a nutshell.